tensorwerk/stockroom/docs/quick-start.md

 ```

 !!! tip "Column Names"
-    You need to know the column names to interact with the data in the `.data` shelf.
+    You need to know the column names to interact with the data in the `data` shelf.
     These names will be printed to the terminal when you import data.
 But if you
-    missed/forget them, use
+    missed/forget them, use:
     ```python
     stock.data.keys()
     ```

-## DataLoader
+## Dataset and DataLoader

-Making a PyTorch DataLoader for your data is possible with the `make_torch_dataset` function.
+Is possible to make a PyTorch Dataset for your data with the `make_torch_dataset` function.
 It
-takes `columns` as first argument in a python list/tuple and gives you the element from each column
+takes `columns` as first argument in a Python list/tuple and gives you the element from each column
 on a particular index

 !!! info
-    `make_torch_dataset` is a Hangar function and stockroom only exposing it for convenience
+    `make_torch_dataset` is a Hangar function and stockroom is only exposing it for convenience.

 ### Make Dataset